ahmedshafikk/ahmedshafik/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=AI%20Engineer;Always%20learn%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm an artificial intelligence engineer
+- 🏢 I'm an Artificial Intelligence Engineer
-- 🎓 I'm a Master's student in Artificial Intelligence, specializing in machine learning and deep learning.
+- 🎓 I'm a Master's holder in Artificial Intelligence, specializing in machine learning and deep learning.
-- 👨‍💻 As a machine learning engineer, I work on developing and deploying machine learning models for a variety of applications, including natural language processing and computer vision.
+- 👨‍💻 As an Artificial Intelligence Engineer, I work on developing and deploying machine learning models for a variety of applications, including natural language processing and computer vision.
 - 💬 Feel free to ask me about my experience with Python, TensorFlow, PyTorch, and other machine learning frameworks and libraries.
 - ⚡ Fun Fact: In my free time, I enjoy experimenting with new machine learning techniques and exploring the latest research papers in the field.
 - 📫 You can reach me at ahmed.shafikk98@gmail.com or connect with me on LinkedIn to learn more about my work and experience.